-• Intermediate nodes are mesh nodes that are involved in constructing the hierarchical multicast architecture, i.e., they include the mesh nodes within an access area, irrespective of whether or not they become active forwarders on multicast traffic distribution trees.
+- Multicast group members are mesh nodes that either send a video flow V and/or are receivers of a multicast video flow V. - Intermediate nodes are mesh nodes that are involved in constructing the hierarchical multicast architecture, i.e., they include the mesh nodes within an access area, irrespective of whether or not they become active forwarders on multicast traffic distribution trees.

 For brevity, we will use the term "nodes" to refer to any elements in U. Nodes that are selected to relay a video session V to receivers through multicast trees are called multicast forwarders in this paper.
-Table I lists the major symbols used in this paper.
+Table 1 lists the major symbols used in this paper.

 To allow video multicasting over a large-scale WMN without suffering unacceptably high degradation, we first capture the degradation of wireless video signals during transmission (called wireless video communication cost), in terms of either throughput cost or delay cost.